dotnet/insertions-client/docs/Codebase.md

 - __manifestFiles:__ The paths to all the manifest.json files to be inserted.
 - __defaultConfigFile:__ Full path to _default.config_ file.
 - __whitelistedPackages:__ Regex patterns matching with IDs of the packages that are allowed to be updated.
-If the set is empty, any package is allowed be updated unless specified in packagesToIgnore argument.
+If the set is empty, any package is allowed to be updated unless specified in packagesToIgnore argument.
 - __packagesToIgnore:__ IDs of the packages to be ignored.
 - __accessToken:__ Access token to be used when connecting to VS feed.
 - __propsFilesRootDirectory:__ Directory that will be searched for `.props` files.